-The traditional still continues, but with modifications.
-Instead of a tree it is a log and it is the final log to be burned on the Twelfth night of Christmas, however ever region has their own tradition and handle it a bit different.
+The traditional still continues but with modifications.
+Instead of a tree, it is a log, and it is the final log to be burned on the Twelfth night of Christmas.
+However, every region has its own tradition and handles it a bit differently.
 This would include America.
 The Yule Log was and still is popular in Appalachia.

-Tomm Larson gives an interesting history that details the Yule Log tradition in different regions along with how it became a Christian tradition although its origins were pagan:
+Tom Larson gives an interesting history that details the Yule Log tradition in different regions along with how it became a Christian tradition, although its origins were pagan:

-On or about Christmas eve, a big log was brought into a home or large hall.
-Songs were sung and stories told.
+On or about Christmas Eve, a big log was brought into a home or large hall.
+Songs were sung, and stories told.
 Children danced.
 Offerings of food and wine and decorations were placed upon it.
-Personal faults, mistakes and bad choices were burned in the flame so everyone’s new year would start with a clean slate.
-The log was never allowed to burn completely, a bit was kept in the house to start next years log.
+Personal faults, mistakes, and bad choices were burned in the flame so everyone's new year would start with a clean slate.
+The log was never allowed to burn completely.
+A bit was kept in the house to start next year's log.
 The log brought good luck.
-Any pieces that were kept protected a house from fire, or lightning, or hail.
+Any pieces that were kept protected a house from fire, lightning, or hail.
 Ashes of the log would be placed in wells to keep the water good.
 Ashes were also placed at the roots of fruit trees and vines to help them bear a good harvest.

 The log also predicted bad luck.
 If the fire went out before the night was through, tragedy would strike the home in the coming year.
-If its flame cast someone’s shadow without a head, supposedly that person would die within the year.
+If its flame casts someone's shadow without a head, supposedly, that person would die within the year.

-In England the log was supposed to burn for the twelve days of Christmas, from Christmas eve on December 24th to Epiphany on January 6th.
-Some English Yule logs were large enough that a team of horses were required to drag it to the castle or manor.
+In England, the log was supposed to burn for the twelve days of Christmas, from Christmas Eve on December 24th to Epiphany on January 6th.
+Some English Yule logs were large enough that a team of horses was required to drag them to the castle or manor.
 Some English preferred a log from an ash tree.
-In the Slavic and other countries oak was the wood of choice.
-Almost everywhere, the fire was started with that bit of the last year’s log, to symbolize continuity and the eternal light of heaven.
+In the Slavic and other countries, oak was the wood of choice.
+Almost everywhere, the fire was started with that bit of last year's log to symbolize continuity and the eternal light of heaven.

 In some parts of France, a special carol was sung when the log was brought into the home.
-The carol prayed for health and fertility of mothers, nanny-goats, ewes, and an abundant harvest.
-Of course the French were probably the first to eat their yule logs.
-They started out burning them like everyone else, but when big open fireplaces began to disappear in France, they moved the tradition to the table by making a cake roll that looked like a Yule log, called a “Buche de Noel”.
+The Carol prayed for the health and fertility of mothers, nanny-goats, ewes and an abundant harvest.
+Of course, the French were probably the first to eat their yule logs.
+They started out burning them like everyone else, but when big open fireplaces began to disappear in France, they moved the tradition to the table by making a cake roll that looked like a Yule log, called a "Buche de Noel."